Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 • Have extended an offer of admission to the student and informed the Graduate School that the student has been granted admission (see Policy 3.1.3).

-• Submit the petition request by the day prior to the start of the admit term.
+• Submit an Enrollment Confirmation Petition [in Slate] by the day prior to the start of the admit term.

 A prospective student must meet one of the following criteria:

-If a student does not meet at least one of the Graduate School’s criteria, the department may request an exception for enrollment confirmation on behalf of the student based on specific extenuating circumstances.
-The department should provide as much detail as possible in the petition when requesting an exception.
+If a student does not meet the Graduate School’s criteria, the department may submit an Enrollment Confirmation Petition on behalf of the student.
+The circumstances should be described in as much detail as possible.

 3.1.4.2 Veterans Benefits

-U.S. military veterans, service members, or their dependents using a VA benefit may be eligible.
-Admitted students must contact the Veterans Education Benefits Office (veteran@uw.edu) for guidance.
+U.S. military veterans, active service members, and their dependents who plan to use VA education benefits should contact the Veterans Education Benefits Office (veteran@uw.edu) for guidance on eligibility and next steps.

 Policy 3.1.2.3 revised: February 2023; October 2024